 Spice it up

 If you want to beat arthritis you need to include more vegetables such as garlic and onions into your diet.
-Ideally you should combine them with ginger.
-I would even suggest simply chewing on ginger all day long – that truly helps!
+Ideally, you should combine them with ginger.
+“I would even suggest simply chewing on ginger all day long – that truly helps!
 In addition, stock up on the chilli family, ranging from the fresh green chilies to the capsicum.
-You could also use more spices such as cloves and cinnamon.
+You could also use more spices such as cloves and cinnamon,” says Setalvad.

 Try some variety in your rotis

 When it comes to your rotis, try those made of jowar, nachani, raagi and bajri.
-They are great for your arthritis-ridden joints because they contain nutrients that help ease the problem,
+“They are great for your arthritis-ridden joints because they contain nutrients that help ease your pain,” she says.

 All fats are not bad

-You also need healthy fats to soothe the joints – the kind present in nuts and seeds like walnuts, cashew nuts, pistachios etc. Seeds include sunflower seeds, sesame seeds and flax seeds.
-Cook your food in extra virgin olive oil and don’t forget to dab some ghee on your rotis.
-If you do not like ghee you could eat a good amount of the coconut flesh.
-These fats not only help lubricate the joints, they also help absorb certain vitamins which provide nutrition to the
+You also need healthy fats to soothe the joints – the kind present in nuts and seeds like walnuts, cashew nuts, pistachios, etc. “Cook your food in extra virgin olive oil and don’t forget to dab some ghee on your rotis.
+If you do not like ghee, a good amount of coconut flesh can be an alternative.
+These fats not only help lubricate the joints, they also enable the absorption of certain vitamins which provide nutrition to the joints,” suggests Setalvad.

 Beware of foods that worsen the pain

-As far as possible, avoid tomatoes, lemon, amla, imli, dairy products and wheat.
-These foods could possibly worsen the pain in the joints.
-However, the worst part about this is the fact that cutting some of these foods could deprive you of Vitamin C. As a result you must ensure that you get enough guava and kokum in your daily diet.
+Avoid tomatoes, lemon, amla, imli, dairy products and wheat if possible.
+These foods could possibly worsen the pain in your joints.
+“However, the worst part about this is the fact that cutting some of these foods could deprive you of Vitamin C. So you must ensure that you get enough guava and kokum in your daily diet.
 This will not only keep your vitamin C levels up, but also help fight inflammation,” she adds.
 Other foods that you should avoid are white flour, white sugar and table salt.
 Switch from white sugar to natural sweeteners like jaggery and dates.
 You could also replace your white salt with rock salt and sea salt.
 They contain additional minerals with healing properties that are not available in white table salt.

 Keep a tab on your vitamins